Nebraska vs. Purdue College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- This contest's total is 14.3 points greater than the 35.7 these two squads combine to allow per game this season.
+- These two squads combine to surrender 35.7 points per game, 16.8 fewer than this contest's over/under.

-- Cornhuskers games this season feature an average total of 53.9 points, a number 3.9 points higher than Saturday's over/under.
+- The Cornhuskers and their opponents have scored an average of 53.9 points per game in 2021, 1.4 more than Saturday's total.

-- The 50-point over/under for this game is two points below the 52 points per game average total in Boilermakers games this season.
+- The 52.5 over/under in this game is 0.5 points higher than the 52 average total in Boilermakers games this season.

 Nebraska Stats and Trends